 - Different body sites are preprogrammed to have differing numbers of melanocytes and constitutive melanin production.

-- Amount and type of melanin production vary with age and gender.
+- Amount and type of melanin production vary with age and sex.
 Children are usually paler skinned than adults, and females paler than males.

 - Hair and skin melanocytes may show some degree of independence.
 Skin may be highly pigmented and the hair less so, although this may also depend on body site.